 While eCommerce is now the most effective sales channel for B2B, offering human and/or hybrid interaction models can win new business for B2Bs during the ordering process with product demos and video chats.
 B2C companies usually don’t have the scale to provide one-on-one interactions during the sales process (unless they’re automated via chatbots or offer a personalized shopping experience, such as in luxury fashion).

-Lastly, B2Bs may require buyers to order a minimum order quantity (MOQ) or purchase commitments to buy an agreed volume over a contract period.
-Also, B2Bs operating with a Make to Order (MTO) or custom products don’t make the product until payment is received.
+Lastly, B2B organizations may require buyers to order a minimum order quantity (MOQ) or purchase commitments to buy an agreed volume over a contract period.
+Also, businesses operating with a make to order (MTO) or custom products don’t make the product until payment is received.
 B2C companies work the other way around: They prevent consumers from buying in bulk by putting a maximum quantity on high-demand items, like new gaming consoles and even baby formula.
 An alert message can be generated once the order quantity exceeds the set amount.

 Payments